-To bring all the technical talk down to how field of view affects your photography world, it can help you
+Bringing all the technical talk down to how field of view affects your photography world, can help you:

 The more experience you get with different lenses and shooting in different environments, the more intuitive the relationship between field of view and lens focal length will become.

 Until then, feel free to use the charts above… and don’t forget to have fun!